deeve007/Zava-Starter/README.md

 The parent theme is all Underscores, and can be updated at anytime simply by downloading the current theme from the Underscores website, and copying into the parent theme folder ("zava-starter").

 The child theme is set up with minimal styles and functions to get every developer off to a fast start, and with the following frequently used features built in:
-- MMenu app-like off canvas menu for small screens.
+- "MMenu" app-like off canvas menu for small screens.
-- Very basic, commonly used but easily removed two column layout.
+- Very basic, commonly used but easily removed two column layout by default.
 - Two commonly used CSS grid layouts included, 3 column and 4 column.

 Any of these features can be removed in seconds by deleting a few lines of code.